-Kevin Robertson anchors the morning news on 630 CHED, alongside Bob Layton, Bruce Bowie, and Ryan Jespersen.
+Until the launch of 880 Edmonton, Kevin anchored the morning news on 630 CHED alongside Bob Layton, Bruce Bowie and Ryan Jespersen.

 Born and raised in Saskatoon, SK, Kevin was trained in broadcasting at WABC, and worked for two years as a news reporter and anchor at CJWW-AM.

-Outside of work he enjoys spending time with his wife and three kids, playing video or board games and fine-tuning his skills on the guitar and drums.
+Outside of work he enjoys spending time with his wife and four kids, playing video or board games and fine-tuning his skills on the guitar and drums.

 It’s taking longer for hip and knee replacement surgeries to get done in Alberta, according to a Canadian Institute for Health Information report .
 Continue reading →